 Promoting ‘the European way of life’ means finding a workable compromise between member states, EU institutions, and Turkey that will hold up in times of crisis.
 The values and treaties that make up the said way of life also demand prioritising refugees’ rights over achieving efficiency and control.
 Addressing the situation at the Greek border cannot be an end in itself.
 Rather it should be a means to creating an asylum system that works for those most affected: refugees and asylum-seekers themselves.

-Note: This article gives the personal views of the authors, not the position of EUROPP – European Politics and Policy or the London School of Economics.
-The article is based on research conducted by the 89 Initiative’s Migration research programme, headed by Dr Natascha Zaun.
+This article was originally published on the EUROPP – European Politics and Policy Blog and is based on research conducted by the 89 Initiative’s Migration research programme, headed by Dr Natascha Zaun.